sujitdmello/kind-k3d-codespaces-template/README.md

 - Press `w` to Toggle Wrap
 - Review logs that will be sent to Log Analytics when configured

-## Build and deploy a local version of LodeRunner
+## Build and deploy a local version of WebValidate

 - Switch back to your Codespaces tab